wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 ```

 ### Step 3: Set Up a WavefrontSender
-A `WavefrontSender` object implements the low-level interface to send data to Wavefront.
+The `WavefrontSender` object implements the low-level interface to send data to Wavefront.

 * If you have already set up a `WavefrontSender` for another SDK that runs in the same Java Virtual Machine (JVM), use that one.
 For details about sharing a `WavefrontSender` instance, see [Share a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-doc-sources/blob/master/java/wavefrontsender.md#Share-a-WavefrontSender).